Atomnus/bh116/README.md

-for a class project. do not enter unless you have no life.
+for a class project. do not enter unless you are in social studies pd.
+2.